joomla/Manual/docs/general-concepts/guided-tours.md

 Note that the Guided Tour component knows how to differentiate category tours for specific components.
 For instance, if you create a categories tour for com_contact, the category tour for articles won't show as a favorite tour when in 'Contact' context.

-There is no available tour when editing a module, for instance.
+There is no available tour when editing a specific module, plugin or template.
 That is where launching a tour from anywhere can become handy.

 # Launching a tour from any location